AMPLE Catalogue of

 Layout (English)One scribe appears to be responsible for all texts and images.
 Rotulus divided into upper two thirds (sefirotic tree and secondary diagrams) and bottom third (Zodiac).

-Size (English)5 leaves
+Sheets per Surface (English)5 leaves

 Hand Description

-Hand Description Tags Aאיטלקית
+Hand Description (English)Italian

 Languages Used